-Every society that's ever existed has felt On February 13th, Suffolk it necessary to have Humanist Nathan Nelson creation myths.
-Why will report on his latest should I believe one? stint as a volunteer at the People write to me Sangkheum Centre for and say: "You show Children, Siem Reap, us birds and orchids Cambodia, with photos, and wonderful, video and music.
-We'll be beautiful things - why in Room 1 at Castle Hill don't you feel you Community Centre, should give credit to Highfield Road, Ipswich.
-He who created those Guests are welcome. things?"
+Every society that's ever existed has felt it necessary to have creation myths.
+Why should I believe one?
+People write to me and say: "You show us birds and orchids and wonderful, beautiful things - why don't you feel you should give credit to He who created those things?"
 My reply is: what about a parasitic worm that's boring through the eye of a four-year-old child on the bank of an African river?
-It confuses me that I should believe in a individually for each and every one of us and could allow that god who cares to happen.
+It confuses me that I should believe in a god who cares individually for each and every one of us and could allow that to happen.